 In 1994 Gaylord honored Wendell with the opening of the E. W. Wendell Building, housing all of Gaylord Entertainment’s corporate departments (Gaylord was renamed Ryman Hospitality Properties in 2012).
 Wendell retired from Gaylord in 1997.
 He served for many years as the chairman of the Country Music Hall of Fame and Museum’s board of trustees.

-Under Bud Wendell’s leadership, the Grand Ole Opry’s owners launched The Nashville Network, acquired Country Music Television, oversaw the rebirth of the historic Ryman Auditorium, and much more.
+Under E. W. “Bud” Wendell’s leadership, the Grand Ole Opry’s owners launched the Nashville Network, acquired Country Music Television, oversaw the rebirth of the historic Ryman Auditorium, and much more.